Redundancy | Genuine Redundancy | Employment Lawyers

 The Fair Work Act defines ‘genuine redundancy’ as a redundancy that occurs as follows.

 Firstly, the job that was performed by the employee is no longer required by the employer because of a change in the operational requirements of the employer’s business.
 This could be the case for a variety of reasons; for example:

 - if there has been a technological development that means a person is no longer required to perform certain tasks

-- if an employer is downsizing and needs less employees than they did before
+- if an employer is downsizing and needs fewer employees than they did before

-- if the employer decides to relocate their business, or
+- if the employer decides to relocate its business, or

-- if the responsibilities performed by the employee are to be redistributed to other staff members.
+- if the responsibilities performed by the employee are to be redistributed among other staff members.

-Secondly, the employer must have complied with any requirement under a modern award or enterprise agreement into which they have entered with the employee to consult with them about the redundancy.
+Secondly, the employer has complied with any requirement under a modern award or enterprise agreement into which they have entered with the employee to consult with them about the redundancy.

-In addition to these two requirements, a redundancy will not be genuine if the employee could reasonably have been redeployed either with the employer or another business which is associated with the employer (for example, two entities will be associated if both entities are owned by the same company, or if the former employer owns the other).
+In addition to these two requirements, a redundancy is not genuine if the employee could reasonably have been redeployed either with the employer or another business which is associated with the employer (for example, in another entity owned by the same company).

 Employers are required to make active attempts to redeploy an employee who is made genuinely redundant.
 There has been some case law since the Fair Work Act commenced in 2009 explaining when a redeployment may be reasonable, and what an employer’s redeployment obligations are.